Sent by Adam Cooper

 Hello and thank you for visiting my web-page.

-Some of my most memorable travel experiences are; hiking in the Himalayas, sky-diving in New Zealand, camping out in the wilderness of Namibia, travelling overland from Peru to Argentina, self-drives across the States, taking in the culture in Japan, watching wildlife in both Africa and Yellowstone National Park, living on a yoga ashram in India, a helicopter ride over the Na Pali coast in Hawaii, getting married on the Amalfi Coast, meeting the gentle people of Burma, watching a Hawksbill sea turtle lay her eggs on a beach in the Seychelles and relaxing in luxury in an over-water villa in the Maldives.
-I use all my destination experience as knowledge to create amazing holiday itineraries.
+Some of my most unforgettable travel experiences include hiking in the Himalayas, skydiving in New Zealand, camping in Namibia’s wilderness, journeying from Peru to Argentina, road-tripping across the U.S, immersing myself in Japan’s culture, watching wildlife in Africa and Yellowstone National Park, living on a yoga ashram in India, flying over Hawaii’s Na Pali Coast in a helicopter, getting married on the Amalfi Coast, meeting the warm-hearted people of Burma, witnessing a Hawksbill sea turtle lay her eggs in the Seychelles, and relaxing in a luxury over-water villa in the Maldives.
+These moments have enriched my knowledge of destinations and have inspired me to craft unique and incredible travel itineraries for you.

-I am passionate about travel and my intention is to pass this on and encourage you to explore the world and experience different cultures.
-Whatever your travel requirements I’ll be delighted to help and I look forward to hearing from you so that I can plan your next adventure, wherever that may be...
+I’m deeply passionate about travel and love encouraging others to explore the world and embrace new cultures.
+Whatever your travel needs may be, I’d be delighted to help, and I can’t wait to hear from you to start planning your next adventure, wherever that may take you!

 Whatever your holiday needs I'm here to help you, so simply give me a call or send me an email with your contact details on and I can get things started for you: